"This glaring hue… is not my color," she said to him.

 It gave Cross no satisfaction.
 The beauty—still, eternal, dead—was nowhere near the grace of the child-woman in peasant's drab blue that he had seen years ago.
 With grime in her locks, soot on her face, she had sung the most divine Ave Maria for the most banal audience.

-He had found her and trained her; had meandered in his journey again and again, reluctant to bring her to the face of Black Order.
-Surely, those old men didn’t-–never—deserve her.
+He had found her and elevated her from the mud of society; had meandered in his journey again and again, reluctant to bring her to the Black Order.
+Surely, those old men didn't-–never—deserve her.

-He was a connoisseur -–of both beauty and wine.
+He was a connoisseur of beauty.
 Something as sappy as love would have to wait a very long time—if not eternal—to find his name on its board.
 But, it bled into him all the same, tentative and transient.
 Then, it burst into nothing before he had the chance to acknowledge its damning existence.

 It wasn't fair.